mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 You can [disable the default behavior](/components/data-grid/events/#disabling-the-default-behavior) of the grid and control the row edit using external buttons.

-Here is shown how a full-featured CRUD can be created.
+Here is how you can create a full-featured CRUD:

 {{"demo": "FullFeaturedCrudGrid.js", "bg": "inline", "disableAd": true}}

 ### Saving rows with nested structures

-Saving columns that make use of `valueGetter` can be done adding a `valueSetter`.
+You can save columns that make use of `valueGetter` by adding a `valueSetter`.
 The same [approach](/components/data-grid/editing/#saving-nested-structures) from the cell editing mode can be used here.
 Note that the `valueSetter` will be called for each field.

 ### Server-side persistence [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

-If you want to send the updated data to your server, you can use the `onRowEditCommit` which is fired just before committing the new cell value to the grid.
+If you want to send the updated data to your server, you can use `onRowEditCommit` which is fired just before committing the new cell value to the grid.

-To access the new values for the row, use `apiRef.current.getEditRowsModel` to get all rows in edit mode, then use the id provided to get only the values for the row that was committed.
+To access the new values for the row, use `apiRef.current.getEditRowsModel` to enable edit mode on all rows, then use the ID provided to get only the values for the row that was committed.

-You can then decide if you want to send the whole row or only the modified fields, by checking them against the previous row values.
+You can then decide if you want to send the whole row or only the modified fields by checking them against the previous row values.

 {{"demo": "RowEditServerSidePersistence.js", "disableAd": true, "bg": "inline", "defaultCodeOpen": false}}

 ### Events [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

-The following events can be imported and used to customize the row edition:
+You can import the following events to customize the editing experience:

-- `rowEditStart`: emitted when the row turns to edit mode.
+- `rowEditStart`: triggered when a row enters edit mode.
-- `rowEditStop`: emitted when the row turns back to view mode.
+- `rowEditStop`: triggered when a row returns to view mode.
-- `rowEditCommit`: emitted when the new row values are committed.
+- `rowEditCommit`: triggered when new row values are committed.
-- `editCellPropsChange`: emitted when the props passed to an edit cell component are changed.
+- `editCellPropsChange`: triggered when the props passed to the edit cell component are changed.

 ## apiRef [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)